-In 2016, Vitoria developed research about maternal mortality in Rio de Janeiro from 2009 to 2013, from the analysis of SUS's11 data base.
-The research demonstrated that black mothers with 4 to 7 years of education and between the ages of 19 and 29 years old are those that die the most by causes related or aggravated by the pregnancy-childbirth cycle, which includes the pregnancy and the post-partum.
+In 2016, Vitoria developed research about maternal mortality in Rio de Janeiro from 2009 to 2013, from the analysis of SUS's data base.
+The research demonstrated that black mothers with 4 to 7 years of education and between the ages of 19 and 29 years die the most by causes related or aggravated by the pregnancy-childbirth cycle, which includes the pregnancy and the post-partum.
 “While this number is reduced in white women, among black women this number only rises.
 Facts such as these can be crucial in the decision of public policies or other types of investments”, she defends.

 The platform Alyne is also a result of the union between black women and technology.
 The site joins a range of technological tools to rapidly respond to the violations of black women's rights and to give visibility to these cases.
 “The challenge of the platform is to join together many different types of black cyber activists in Brazil, understanding that cyberactivism and the knowledge of technology are fundamental in this process”, says Viviane Rodrigues, member of the Network of Black Women Cyber Activists.

-For Viviane to alter code and technology is fundamental to overcome racism.
+For Viviane, to alter code and technology is fundamental to overcome racism.
 “If the technology that we are consuming does not look like us, it does not offer possibilities so that we may intervene and modify anything.”
 She evaluates that initiatives such as Pretalab bring the possibility of changing the form of how black women are seen and broaden the spaces they occupy.

 “To become familiar with technology is not exactly a privilege but it allows you to be able to access more for those that have less”, affirms Fernanda Lira Monteiro, graduated as a system's analysis and co-organizer of the collective MariaLab Hackerspace.
-She left a job in the financial sector in search for a job that could impact the lives of representative minorities, “for other women, other black women, for other women in the outskirts of the city13, for transgender women, and transmen as well.
+She left a job in the financial sector in search for a job that could impact the lives of representative minorities, “for other women, other black women, for other women in the outskirts of the city, for transgender women, and transmen as well.
 To begin to understand technology from a point of view that is not just from the market” she says in the an interview with Pretalab.